Chief Credit Officer Salary

 Popular Skills for Chief Credit Officer

-Survey results imply that Chief Credit Officers put a diverse skill set to use.
+Chief Credit Officers report a focused set of job skills.
 Most notably, skills in Risk Management / Risk Control, Credit Control, Financial Analysis, and Loan Underwriting are correlated to pay that is above average.
-Skills that seem to negatively impact pay include People Management, Loan Underwriting, and Financial Analysis also typically command lower compensation.
+Skills that pay less than market rate include People Management, Loan Underwriting, and Financial Analysis also typically command lower compensation.
 Most people skilled in Credit Control are similarly competent in Risk Management / Risk Control.

 Pay by Experience Level for Chief Credit Officer